 Here life moves increasingly in step with the grazing ponies who still enjoy the right of way over their modern counterparts, the car, on all but the three fenced highways through the New Forest National Park.

-All of the rooms are tastefully decorated in a typically English fashion.
-Each has en-suite, tea and coffee making facilities TV and free Wi-Fi.
+All of the rooms are tastefully decorated in a typically English fashion all of our bedding is Egyptian Satin Striped Cotton, no harsh starch and soft to the touch.
+Each has en-suite, tea and coffee making facilities TV and free Wi-Fi (due to the fact that we are near the National Park in the countryside the wifi can be intermittent at times as there are no masts in the park).
 Whilst modern facilities are available, the level of hospitality is routed firmly in the British tradition.

 The very high quality of cuisine makes dining at the Woodfall Inn a pleasure, whether it be a full English breakfast or lunch in the Conservatory or a light bite in the bar or a packed lunch provided for your day out.